 Special Lectures are distinct from ordinary invited papers, which are chosen by the Program Committees for each meeting, and they are usually longer in length.
 Special lectures are of two types: Medallion Lectures and Named Lectures.

-There are four Named Lectures: Wald, Blackwell, Le Cam, Neyman, and Rietz .
-The Wald Lectures are given annually.
+There are five Named Lectures: Wald, Blackwell, Le Cam, Neyman, Rietz, and Wahba.
+The Wald and Wahba Lectures are given annually.
 The other lectures are given on a rotating basis.
-More on Medallion and Named Lectures can be found in the IMS handbook.
+More on Medallion and Named Lectures can be found in the IMS Handbook.

 In addition to these IMS lectures there are also two jointly sponsored lectures by the Bernoulli Society and the IMS: Doob and Schramm.
-Information on those special lectures can be found here: http://imstat.org/handbook/meetings.html
+Information on those special lectures can be found here.

 General Session Guidelines for IMS Special Invited Lectures